St12n/stijn-Order/README.md

 - The total price of all orders

 ### Story 6: Reorder an existing order
-As a customer I want to be able to reorder an existing order so I can quickly place a recurring order.
+As a user I want to be able to reorder an existing order so I can quickly place a recurring order.
 - Make sure this can be done by providing an order id(entifier).
-- A customer can only reorder one of his own orders.
+- A user can only reorder one of his own orders.
 - The actual price of the item should be used, not the price the item had in the existing order.

 ### Story 7: View all customers
 As an admin user I want to view all customers.
 - List all customers known by the system

-### Story 8: View a single customer
+### Story 8: View a single user
 As an admin user I want to view the details of a single customers.
-- Based on the customer identifier
+- Based on the user identifier

 ### Story 9: Items Shipping today
 As an admin user I want to view all orders that contain items that should be shipped today.